-Marah is a young grasshopper and a fierce lover of words.
-Currently studying English as an undergraduate at the University of Minnesota, Marah loves a good nonfiction story and, if at all possible, to read that story while eating a quesadilla.
-She is committed to the telling and creating of the bizarre and wonderful in a way that is conscious and inclusive to all readers.
+Marah is a fierce lover of words, and spends her days and nights putting them together.
+Currently studying English at the University of Minnesota, Marah loves a good nonfiction story and, if at all possible, to read that story while eating some type of quesadilla.
+She is committed to creating the bizarre and wonderful in a way that is accessible to all readers.

-Jeremy Anderson is a Freelance Illustrator, Teaching Artist, explorer, and human residing in Minneapolis, MN.
+Jeremiah Soup is a freelance illustrator, teaching artist, explorer, and human residing in Minneapolis.
 He is inspired by candid interactions, leafy things, interesting color pallets, cumulonimbus clouds, natural landscapes, and time spent people watching.
 His friends call him Jerm.

-Alex is a cartoonist currently residing in Minneapolis, Minnesota.
+Alex is a cartoonist currently residing in Minneapolis.
 When not illustrating for Paper Darts, he sometimes publishes comics, drawings and writing on his website, alexfukui.com.
 His poster work has been featured by the Trylon and his designs are used in educational and promotional materials for queer nonprofits.

 Keit Osadchuk is a freelance illustrator in Minneapolis.
 She likes sketching portraits, style, and lettering using lots of black ink and feels ok about graphic design.
 Most of her work is influenced by runways of decades past, being in nature, being in the city, and her droll childhood in Russia.